zammad/zammad-org/src/en/reference/redis.md

 ---
-title: Redis Variables
+title: Redis variables
 order: 9
 ---

-# Redis Variables
+# Redis variables

 Zammad requires Redis to work.
 During package installation, it is installed automatically unless there is a Redis installation on the host already.
 In the Docker Compose stack, there is a Redis Service included.
 Both scenarios work out of the box and should not require adjustments unless your setup differs or you want to explicitly make adjustments.

-## Standard Setup
+## Standard setup

 For a Redis standard deployment, you can provide one variable: `REDIS_URL`.
 This variable can include IP/URL, a port, a username and password.
 Examples: